singhkpratham/geocompr/02-spatial-data.md

 <!-- Coordinates are meaningless without a CRS, as we don't know theirs units (meters, feets, degrees) or what's the origin -->
 <!-- (-12579102, 4439107) = (-113, 37) -->
 CRSs are either geographic or projected, as introduced at the beginning of this chapter (see Figure \@ref(fig:vectorplots)).
-This section will will explain each type, laying the foundations for Section \@ref(reproj-geo-data) on CRS transformations.
+This section will explain each type, laying the foundations for Section \@ref(reproj-geo-data) on CRS transformations.

 ### Geographic coordinate systems

 Geographic coordinate systems identify any location on the Earth's surface using two values --- longitude and latitude.
 *Longitude* is location in the East-West direction in angular distance from the Prime Meridian plane.
 *Latitude* is angular distance North or South of the equatorial plane.
-Distance in geographic CRSs are therefore not measured in meters.
+Distances in geographic CRSs are therefore not measured in meters.
 This has important consequences, as demonstrated in Section \@ref(reproj-geo-data).

 The surface of the Earth in geographic coordinate systems is represented by a spherical or ellipsoidal surface.